OliverLee123/chongqing/README.md

 # chongqing
 The three algorithm to extract specify areas.
-A try to utilize arcpy to finish the project of Chongqing.
+A tr to utilize arcpy to finish the project of Chongqing.
 Upload these for a record.